Under Night In-Birth: Characters

 The original release of the game included ten playable characters, with two more being added post-launch before the game was retitled to Exe:Late.
-The roster currently has a total of 27 fighters as of Under Night In-Birth II [Sys:Celes] and one of its Season Pass DLC, with two guest characters from other fighting games.
+The roster currently has a total of twenty eight characters as of Under Night In-Birth II [Sys:Celes] and one of its Season Pass DLC, with two guest characters from other fighting games.
 Most of these characters who are added after the original title originally either non-playable or being referred by most of them in previous entries.
 The game has Japanese-language voice acting.
 Some characters who first appeared in Exe:Late to Exe:Late[st] later appeared in BlazBlue: Cross Tag Battle, where they received English voice actors for the first time.